HUBBS-Lab/2dCNN-LSTM-depression-identification/README.md

      ...
    }
   ```
+  The 'N' means 'not a vowel'.
 This file is used to train the vowel CNN
 - dev_spec_vowel_v2.pickle: file with a similar structure of train_spec_vowel_v2 and is used to evaluate the vowel CNN
 - train_spec_vowel_v3.pickle: the log mel-spectrogram features for each participant with the sequential information reserved
   ```javascript